| ⇦ |

 Important MCQs Based on Medical Entrance Examinations To Improve Your NEET Score

-- Which of the following is bacterial disease?
+- Which one of the following statements about mycoplasma is wrong

 Question Type: Memory (964)